LukasPietzschmann/abstract-interpretation-poster/README.md

 1. You need to clone using the `--recursive` switch
 2. Navigate into `2324-wt/abstract-interpretation/interim`
 3. Just call `latexmk` on the `poster.tex` file

+Or you can just download the poster [here](https://github.com/LukasPietzschmann/abstract-interpretation-poster/files/14125546/poster.pdf) :)